awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

 You can also use other AWS‐wide condition keys in Amazon S3 policies\.
-For example, you can specify the `aws:sourceVpce` and `aws:sourceVpc` condition keys in bucket policies for VPC endpoints\.
+For example, you can specify the `aws:SourceVpce` and `aws:SourceVpc` condition keys in bucket policies for VPC endpoints\.
 For examples, see [Example Bucket Policies for VPC Endpoints for Amazon S3](example-bucket-policies-vpc-endpoint.md)\.

 ## Amazon S3‐Specific Condition Keys<a name="s3-specific-keys"></a>